 A gamma radiation detector is installed in the vaporizer feed line and is intended to detect gross upsets in the system operation.
-The primary means of monitoring and controlling the environmental releases of particulate radioactive material will be limiting the radionuclide concentrations in the system influents and by periodic sampling and radiochemical analyses.
+The primary means of monitoring and controlling the environmental releases of particulate radioactive material is by limiting the radionuclide concentrations in the system influents and by periodic sampling and radiochemical analyses.
 The radiation monitor will detect major deviations in the process and will cause a termination of the releases to the environment if upsets occur.
-It will alarm and cause an automatic shutdown before the environmental release rate exceeds the particulate release limit of the TMI-2 Technical Specifications.
+It alarms and causes an automatic shutdown before the environmental release rate exceeds the particulate release limit of the IMI-2 Technical Specifications.
 The detector is calibrated to the .661 MEV gamma ray emitted by the Cesium-137/Barium 137m decay chain.
-The alarm is set to a concentration in the liquid which corresponds to a particulate release rate of 7.5E-2 μC1/sec.
-This represents 25 percent of the instantaneous particulate release rate limit of the IMI-2 Technical Specifications.
-The alarm set point corresponds to a Cesium-137 release rate of 1.1E-2 μCi/sec assuming the isotopic distribution of Table 1, Column 2.
-This correlates to a Cesium-137 concentration in the vaporizer feed of 3.5E-5 μCi/ml which is very nearly equal to the coupled mode evaporator influent limit.
+The alarm is set to a concentration in the liquid which corresponds to a particulate release rate of 7.5E-2 μ Ci/sec.
+This represents 25 percent of the instantaneous particulate release rate limit of the TMI-2 Technica' Specifications.
+The alarm set point corresponds to a Cesium-137 release rate of $1.1E-2 \mu Ci/sec$ assuming the isotopic distribution of Table 1, Column 2.
+This correlates to a Cesium-137 concentration in the vaporizer feed of $3.5E-5 \ \mu Ci/ml$ which is very nearly equal to the coupled mode evaporator influent limit.
 Thus, the detector alarm would also provide a warning if the evaporator had been inadvertently bypassed.

-The high level alarm signal on the radiation monitor will cause an audible alarm, trip the vaporizer recirculation pump, and deenergize the vaporizer heaters.
-This will effectively terminate the release of radioactive material at a level below the Technical Specification instantaneous release limit.
+The high level alarm signal on the radiation monitor causes audible and visible alarms and deenergizes the vaporizer heaters.
+This would effectively terminate the release of radioactive material at a level below the Technical Specification instantaneous release limit.
 The monitor chosen for this system is a Nuclear Research Corporation Model 4PI-4A sampler.
 It uses a Model MD-51 (V-7) high temperature, thermally insulated sodium iodide crystal as a gamma scintillation detector.
-It has a monitoring sensitivity of $3.7E-7 \ \mu$ Ci/ml of Cesium-137 at a 95 percent confidence level.
+It has a monitoring sensitivity of 3.7E-7 μ Ci/ml of Cesium-137 at a 95 percent confidence level.
 The system includes continuous digital readout and a strip chart recorder for continuous monitoring.